Best-paying jobs for English majors

 "I see thou art an English major?”
 (Translation for non-Shakespearian scholars: “Why are you an English major?”)

 Fear not, English majors have some well-paying career options, says Katie Bardaro, lead analyst for online salary database PayScale.com.

-Check out this list of the best-paying jobs for workers who have bachelor’s degrees in English and five-to-eight years of experience in their field.
+Using data from PayScale, we rounded up some of the best-paying jobs for workers who have bachelor’s degrees in English and five-to-eight years of experience in their field.

 Median salary: $67,300 per year

 Remember persuasive writing?
 Proposal managers use those same skills to help their organizations land new work.
 They coordinate writers, illustrators, and other team members to prepare proposals on behalf of their company for contracted projects, like building a school.
 English majors’ mastery of language and details can help them excel in this role.

 Median salary: $66,400 per year